MaastrichtU-IDS/get-started-with-docker/README.md

 * `Dockerfile` with root user and additional packages installed for a custom JupyterLab image
 * `docker-compose.yml` to build and run a custom JupyterLab container and a Virtuoso database

-> See also, the previous docker-workshop given at IDS: https://github.com/MaastrichtU-IDS/docker-workshop
+> See also, the previous docker-workshop provided by IDS: https://github.com/MaastrichtU-IDS/docker-workshop